-Marie is the Projects & Administrative Coordinator at ICRI's headquarters.
-She provides support to President and Global Director, Ken Jaffe and Executive Director, Ellie Mashhour.
+Marie is the International Projects Coordinator & ICRI Stanford Enrollment Coordinator.
+She provides support to our International Country Directors and enrolls children in all of our Stanford programs.
 Marie received her B.A. in Intensive Psychology with an emphasis on Child Development from UC Santa Cruz.
 Marie's background includes event coordination, project creation and implementation, and working with

 toddlers, children and teenagers.
 Marie has been a dedicated philanthropist for many years and is excited to bond her passions for children’s education andinternational relations in her work at ICRI.